dNikolikj/dNikolikj/README.md

 ## 🔹 Repository 5: DotNet RPG

-⚔️ Developed a role-playing game backend using .NET and Entity Framework Core.
+⚔️ Collaborated on a role-playing game backend using .NET and Entity Framework Core.

-🌍 Implemented RESTful APIs for character management and battle mechanics.
+🌍 Collaborated in implementing  RESTful APIs for character management and battle mechanics.

 ## 🔹 Repository 6: Omnifood Project